Stoclet Palace: Description

 The Stoclet Palace was commissioned by Adolphe Stoclet (1871–1949), a wealthy Belgian financier and art collector.
 He chose 35-year-old Austrian architect Josef Hoffmann (1870–1956), who was a founding member of the Vienna Secession, a radical group of designers and artists established in 1897.
 Hoffman abandoned fashions and styles of the past and produced a building that is an asymmetrical compilation of rectangular blocks, underlined by exaggerated lines and corners.

 The starkness of the exterior is softened by artistic windows, which break through the line of the eaves, the rooftop conservatory, and bronze sculptures of four nude males by Franz Metzner, which are mounted on the tower that rises above the stairwell.
 Regimented upright balustrades line the balconies, touched with Art Nouveau ornamentation.

 The Stoclet Palace was the first residential project for the Wiener Werkstätte (Vienna Workshops), co-founded by Hoffman in 1903.
 Josef Hoffman and his colleagues designed every aspect of the mansion, down to the door handles and light fittings.
 The interior is as austere and at the same time detailed as the exterior, with upright geometrically coordinated furniture and minimal clutter.
 This was an avant-garde approach, presenting a 'reformed interior' where function dictated form.
 The interior of the building is decorated with marble paneling and artworks, including large mosaic friezes by painter Gustav Klimt (designed by him and implemented on location by Leopold Forstner) and murals by Ludwig Heinrich Jungnickel.
-The integration of architects, artists, and artisans makes Stoclet Palace an example of a Gesamtkunstwerk, one of the defining characteristics of Art Nouveau.
-Klimt's sketches for the dining room are in the permanent collection of the Museum für angewandte Kunst (MAK) in Vienna.
+The integration of architects, artists, and artisans makes the Stoclet Palace an example of a Gesamtkunstwerk, one of the defining characteristics of Art Nouveau.
+Klimt's sketches for the dining room are in the permanent collection of the Museum of Applied Arts (MAK) in Vienna.
+Paul Dujardin, art historian and former director-general of BOZAR, considers the Stoclet Palace to be the first true Art Deco building, but he does not identify a distinct Belgian style, instead highlighting the country's "in-between hybridity".